-Examples of excluded orthotic appliances and devices include but are not limited to, foot orthotics and some type of braces, including orthotic braces available over-the-counter.
+Examples of excluded orthotic appliances and devices include but are not limited to, foot orthotics and some type of braces, including orthotic braces available over-thecounter.
 This exclusion does not include diabetic footwear which may be covered for a Covered Person with diabetic foot disease.

-- 3. Cranial banding.

-- 4. The following items are excluded, even if prescribed by a Physician:

-- Blood pressure cuff/monitor.

-- Enuresis alarm.

-- Non-wearable external defibrillator.

-- Trusses.

-- Ultrasonic nebulizers.

-- 5. The repair and replacement of prosthetic devices when damaged due to misuse, malicious breakage or gross neglect.

-- 6. The replacement of lost or stolen prosthetic devices.

-- 7. Devices and computers to assist in communication and speech except for speech aid devices and tracheo-esophageal voice devices for which Benefits are provided as described under Durable Medical Equipment in Section 6, Additional Coverage Details.

-- 8. Oral appliances for snoring.
+- 3. Cranial molding helmets and cranial banding except when used to avoid the need for surgery, and/or to facilitate a successful surgical outcome. - 4.
+The following items are excluded, even if prescribed by a Physician: - Blood pressure cuff/monitor. - Enuresis alarm. - Non-wearable external defibrillator. - Trusses. - Ultrasonic nebulizers. - 5.
+The repair and replacement of prosthetic devices when damaged due to misuse, malicious breakage or gross neglect. - 6.
+The replacement of lost or stolen prosthetic devices. - 7.
+Devices and computers to assist in communication and speech except for speech aid devices and tracheo-esophageal voice devices for which Benefits are provided as described under Durable Medical Equipment in Section 6, Additional Coverage Details. - 8.
+Oral appliances for snoring. - 9.
+Powered and non-powered exoskeleton devices.